Feminist stand-up show wins top British comedy award

 Actor Hugh Laurie, star of U.S. TV medical drama “House”, won the prize back in 1981 when it was called the Perrier Comedy Award.
 Steve Coogan and the sketch group behind the dark British TV comedy “League of Gentlemen” have also won the award.

-Nica Burns, who runs the Foster’s Comedy Award, said Christie’s humor and earnestness were a winning combination.
+Nica Burns, who runs the Foster’s Comedy Award, said Christie’s humour and earnestness were a winning combination.